nikitasfrs/recursive-react-component/README.md

-# Recursive Component
+# Recursive React Component

 Sample project that renders tree data into a recursive table.
 Written with TypeScript, React and Material-UI library.

 Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts